CornellLabofOrnithology/auk/README.md

 [eBird](http://www.ebird.org) is an online tool for recording bird observations.
-Since its inception, over 600 million records of bird sightings (i.e. combinations of location, date, time, and bird species) have been collected, making eBird one of the largest community science projects in history and an extremely valuable resource for bird research and conservation.
+Since its inception, over 600 million records of bird sightings (i.e. combinations of location, date, time, and bird species) have been collected, making eBird one of the largest citizen science projects in history and an extremely valuable resource for bird research and conservation.
 The full eBird database is packaged as a text file and available for download as the [eBird Basic Dataset